-The restoration and expansion of this architectural jewel will make the Kings Theatre a premier performing arts venue for all to enjoy.
+The restoration and expansion of this architectural jewel reestablishes the Kings Theatre as a premier performing arts venue for all to enjoy.

 The restoration and expansion of the former Loew's Kings Theatre marks the rebirth of a marvelous historic arts space.
 The Theatre will serve as both a cultural hub and catalyst for economic growth along Flatbush Avenue and throughout Central Brooklyn.
 The approximately $95 million project will create over 500 construction jobs and 100 full time jobs, not including individual production personnel.

 Located at 1025-1035 Flatbush Avenue, the space is the largest indoor theater in Brooklyn, the third largest theater in New York City, and will be the centerpiece of a revitalized Flatbush.